 Education: BA Fudan University; MA Claremont McKenna College; PhD George Mason University

 Research Areas: Economic History; Political Economy

-Melanie’s research lies at the intersection of economic history and political economy.
-She has studied the rise of gender-equitable beliefs and the deterioration of social capital in the context of imperial China.
-By tracing the impact of historical events over time and in various institutional settings, her work isolates the role of values, beliefs, and norms in shaping economic and political disparities.
-Another strand of her research concerns the decoding of folklore and mythology as a new approach to understanding historical values.
+Her work examines the rise of women, the self-perpetuation of authoritarian regimes, and the evolution of antisocial behavior in early modern and modern China.
+By tracing the impact of historical events over time and in various institutional settings, her work centers on the role of values, beliefs and norms in shaping economic and political disparities.

 In a recent project, she discovered oral traditions are a powerful measure of the historical component of values, beliefs and norms, connecting history and culture.
 This line of inquiry has produced a dataset of historical values (trust, risk-taking & gender norms) across countries/ethnic groups through analyzing a catalogue of motifs in folklore.